ligato/docs/docs/user-guide/agentctl.md

 agentctl log list
 ```

-Example of setting the KV Scheduler log level to `debug`:
+Set KV Scheduler log level to `debug`:
 ```
 agentctl log set kvscheduler debug
 ```
-Result:
+Output:
 ```
 logger kvscheduler has been set to level debug
 ```

+For more details on logging, see [how to setup logging](../developer-guide/kvs-troubleshooting.md#how-to-set-up-logging).

 ---